nlybe/Elgg-CalendarUI/README.md

 ## Future Tasks List
 - [ ] Add option to select which calendars to enable from admin panel
-- [ ] Add option for users to select business hours
 - [ ] Add option for submitting repeated events
 - [ ] Add output for timezone and locate
 - [ ] Display localization language names on selection list (now localization id is displayed)